dalogue1/PicoDVI-N64_PCB/README.md

     Connects HDMI CEC signal to gpio pin 22 via a 0k resistor

-    Implements equivalent of PicoDVI-Sock by Wren6991 to connect HDMI
+    Implements equivalent of Pico-DVI-Sock by Wren6991 to connect HDMI

     Passes 5V power to the HDMI port via a 0k resistor